mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 ## How to use Hatch

 Regardless of whether you are developing locally or in a codespace, everything you need to develop on Vizro is provided by Hatch through the [`hatch run`](https://hatch.pypa.io/latest/cli/reference/#hatch-run) command.
-The first time you use this command it will install all the required dependencies, including Python.
+The first time you use this command it will install all the required dependencies, including Python, which may take some time.

-The commands you might need are as follows.
-These must be executed with `vizro-core` as your current working directory.
-Click on the command to read more detailed information about it.
+The Hatch commands you need most commonly are as follows.
+These must be executed with `vizro-core` as your current working directory:

 * [`hatch run pypath`](#hatch-run-pypath) shows the path to the Python interpreter.
 * [`hatch run example`](#hatch-run-example) runs a hot-reloading example dashboard on port 8050.
 On GitHub codespaces, this runs automatically on startup.